hashicorp/terraform-provider-google/website/docs/r/firestore_database.html.markdown

 * `name` -
   (Required)
-  Required.
   The ID to use for the database, which will become the final component of the database's resource name.
 This value should be 4-63 characters.
 Valid characters are /[a-z][0-9]-/ with first character a letter and the last a letter or a number.
 Must not be